quang-do-se/aws-certs/devops/study-note.md

 - Support for AWS Lambda deploymens as well as EC2 and ECS.

 - CodeDeploy does NOT provision resources.
 We have to provision all the instances in advance.

+#### CodeDeploy and EC2

+- EC2 will need IAM role to access S3
+- Install CodeDeploy agent on EC2
+- Add tags so CodeDeploy knows which EC2 instance to deploy